rehbergT/dgemm/README.md

 6. [**Multithreading with C++:**](#head6) Another way to execute the matrix multiplication in parallel is to use the mutlithreading functions indroduced in the C++11 standard.
 While this approach is more difficult to implement, it is more plattform independent since `OpenMP` is by default not available in the clang compiler on macOS.

 7. [**GPU Cuda:**](#head7) naive for-loop matrix multiplication in CUDA (in single and double precision) and using cuBLAS

-# **This readme is still work progress.
-However, the code/branches are already finished**

 ## <a name="head0"></a> **0.
 Installation of R/Python and BLAS Integration**